drewsamsen/sr-cards-app/memory-bank/activeContext.md

 - **API Structure**: RESTful service pattern for backend communication

 ## Current Challenges
-- Ensuring optimal implementation of the FSRS algorithm
+- Ensuring consistent visual design across all components
-- Creating an intuitive study interface that supports various learning styles
+- Creating an intuitive and accessible interface for all users
-- Balancing feature richness with simplicity of use
+- Balancing information density with clarity
-- Managing state across complex user flows
-- Ensuring responsive design works well on all devices
+- Ensuring responsive design works well in both native and emulated phone views
+- Maintaining visual hierarchy in different screen sizes

 ## User Feedback Priorities
-- Easy onboarding with demo option
-- Intuitive card creation and editing experience
+- Intuitive navigation and interface
-- Clear visualization of study progress
+- Clear explanation of application purpose
+- Consistent visual design
 - Responsive and accessible interface
-- Reliable scheduling of cards for review
 - Fast and reliable performance

 ## Development Focus
-The primary development focus is on creating a solid foundation with core functionality before adding more advanced features.
-The immediate priority is delivering a functional, user-friendly flashcard application that effectively implements spaced repetition learning.
+The primary development focus has shifted from core functionality implementation to refinement and user experience improvements.
+The priority is on creating a polished, intuitive interface that presents the application's functionality in a clear and approachable manner.